Supplements For Insomnia

 There are a ton of supplements and herbal remedies that claim to help you fall asleep more quickly and sleep more soundly.

 Made by the pineal gland, melatonin is a hormone that helps control your sleep and wake cycles.
-This is used to ease insomnia, combat jet lag, boost the immune system and extend life.
+This eases insomnia, combat jet lag, boost the immune system and extend life.
 Melatonin used as medicine is usually made synthetically in a laboratory and is most commonly available in pill form.
-People suffering from insmonia have lower levels of melatonin and thus the pill is advised to balance it out.
+People suffering from insomnia have lower levels of melatonin and thus the pill is advised to balance it out.

 It is a is a chemical that the body makes from tryptophan, an essential amino acid that you get from food.
 5-HTP is sold over the counter in the United States, Canada, and the United Kingdom as a dietary supplement for use as an antidepressant, appetite suppressant, and sleep aid.
 It is a little hard to get in India, but not impossible.
 Continuous intake of 5-HTP can cause heartburn, stomach pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, and muscle problems.